Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Albergue de Peregrinos de San RoqueAlbergue de Peregrinos de San Roque

-Pick up a path to the right of the albergue, at the 12.5 kilometer marker.
-This path parallels the AC-445 as we continue on our walk across the peninsula from Corcubión towards the next town of Estorde.
+Pick up a path to the right of the albergue, at the 12.6 kilometer marker.
+This path parallels the AC-445 as you continue on your walk across the peninsula from Corcubión towards the next town of Estorde.

 The path walks by this lovely San Roque gate, to someone's property.
 Yes, that is the Cabo Fisterra being framed within the gate.